mousepawmedia/libdeps/README.md

-# MousePaw Games: Third-Party Libraries
+# MousePaw Media: Third-Party Libraries

 Many of our libraries rely on common third-party library dependencies.
 To minimize the effort necessary to download, build, and maintain these dependencies, we maintain this repository.